 - Ability to guard other livestock from predators.

-Llamas can be used to carry packs, pull carts, or guard sheep or alpacas, in addition to their use as fiber animals.
-Alpacas, on the other hand, are almost exclusively used for fiber—and very high-quality fiber at that.
+Llamas can be used to carry packs, pull carts, or guard sheep and alpacas, in addition to their use as fiber animals.
+Alpacas, while they can pull light carts, are almost exclusively used for fiber—and very high-quality fiber at that.